SolaceSamples/solace-samples-mqtt/docs/_tutorials/publish-subscribe.md

 title: Publish/Subscribe
 summary: Learn how to set up pub/sub messaging on a Solace VMR.
 icon: I_dev_P+S.svg
+links:
+    - label: TopicPublisher.java
+      link: /blob/master/src/main/java/com/solace/samples/TopicPublisher.java
+    - label: TopicSubscriber.java
+      link: /blob/master/src/main/java/com/solace/samples/TopicSubscriber.java
 ---

-This tutorial will introduce you to the fundamentals of connecting an MQTT client to a Solace Message Router by illustrating how to add a topic subscription and send a message matching this topic subscription.
-This forms the basis for any publish / subscribe message exchange illustrated here:
+This tutorial will introduce you to the fundamentals of connecting an MQTT client to Solace messaging by illustrating how to add a topic subscription and send a message matching this topic subscription.
+This forms the basis for any publish / subscribe message exchange.

 ## Assumptions

 This tutorial assumes the following:

 *   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
-*   You have access to a running Solace message router with the following configuration:
+*   You have access to Solace messaging with the following configuration details:
-    *   Enabled message VPN
+    *   Connectivity information for a Solace message-VPN
-    *   Enabled client username
+    *   Enabled client username and password
-    *   Enabled MQTT services on port 1883
+    *   Enabled MQTT services

+{% if jekyll.environment == 'solaceCloud' %}
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+You can find other ways to get access to Solace messaging on the [home page]({{ site.baseurl }}/) of these tutorials.
+{% else %}
 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-By default the Solace VMR will run with the "default" message VPN configured and ready for messaging and the MQTT service enabled on port 1883\.
+By default the Solace VMR will with the “default” message VPN configured and ready for guaranteed messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
-If you are using a different Solace message router configuration, adapt the instructions to match your configuration.
+If you are using a different Solace message router configuration adapt the tutorial appropriately to match your configuration.

-Users can learn more details on enabling MQTT service on a Solace message router by referring to the [Solace Docs - Using MQTT]({{ site.docs-using-mqtt }}){:target="_top"}.
+You can learn more details on enabling MQTT service on a Solace message router by referring to the [Solace Docs - Using MQTT]({{ site.docs-using-mqtt }}){:target="_top"}.
+{% endif %}

 ## Goals